frederic-perez/AmE-dictionary/data/idioms.md

 __close in__ :three::hammer:
 __close the door on (something)__
 __close the gap (between someone or something)__ :two: To reduce or eliminate some disparity or imbalance between two people, things, groups, etc. _The former champions were ahead by 21 points at halftime, but the underdogs have been steadily closing the gap._
+__close to the bone__ Very close to the truth in a hurtful way. _Of course I’m mad—Dad’s remarks about how I’m wasting my life were close to the bone._
 __close up shop__
 __close, but no cigar__ Close, but not enough to win or succeed.
 __closed-minded__ :dart: